Áron Márton: Cardinalate nomination

-On 22 February 1969 a private audience was held between Pope Paul VI and Monsignor Hieronymus Menges.
-The latter asked the pope to do something that would encourage the Romanian faithful and the pope asked: "what"? in response to what he could do.
-Menges recommended that the pope create both Márton and Iuliu Hossu as cardinals as well as name several priests as monsignors.
+On 22 February 1969, a private audience was held between Pope Paul VI and Monsignor Hieronymus Menges.
+The latter asked the pope to do something that would encourage the Romanian faithful, and the pope asked, "What"? in response to what he could do.
+Menges recommended that the pope create both Márton and Iuliu Hossu as cardinals, as well as name several priests as monsignors.

 Paul VI agreed and tasked the then-Archbishop Agostino Casaroli with seeing whether it would be acceptable to the Romanian government.
 Casaroli dispatched his aide to meet with the Minister for Culture in Bucharest to ask if the double appointment would be welcomed.
 The Minister assured the aide that Márton's appointment would be acceptable to them but that Hossu was an unacceptable choice.
 Márton himself learnt that he was to be made a cardinal but refused upon learning that the government had denied Hossu.
 But the pope circumvented the government: he named Hossu a cardinal "in pectore" and never made Márton a cardinal.
-Hossu's secret appointment was not made public until the pope did so on 5 March 1973 after Hossu's 1970 death.
+Hossu's secret appointment was not made public until the pope did so on 5 March 1973, after Hossu's 1970 death.

 Beatification process

-The beatification cause commenced on 17 November 1992 under Pope John Paul II after the Congregation for the Causes of Saints issued the official "nihil obstat" and titled Márton as a Servant of God.
+The beatification cause commenced on 17 November 1992 under Pope John Paul II after the Congregation for the Causes of Saints issued the nihil obstat and titled Márton a Servant of God.
 The diocesan phase of the investigation was opened in Alba Iulia on 26 July 1994 and was later closed on 5 December 1996.
-The documentation was forwarded to the C.C.S. in Rome who validated the process on 23 October 1998.

-The Positio was delivered for evaluation to the C.C.S. in 2003 and theologians approved the cause on 25 June 2010.
+The documentation was forwarded to the Congregation for the Causes of Saints in Rome, which validated the process on 23 October 1998.
+Theologians approved the cause on 25 June 2010.
 On 18 December 2024, Pope Francis approved a decree recognizing Márton's heroic virtues, bestowing him with the title "the Venerable".

-The second and current (since 2012) postulator for this cause is Monsignor Gergely Kovács.
+The postulator for this cause is Monsignor Gergely Kovács.